 Then there’s the “English” or “European” cucumber.
 They’re not really English or European (mostly they’re grown in California).
 Rather they are a mild tasting, very long and thin-skinned variety, sold wrapped in plastic hybrid.
 They are called seedless but they do have seeds, they’re just very very small.
 They are also more expensive than the other varieties.

 My job with the following recipes is to blow your preconceived notions about cooking with a cucumber to smithereens.
-You can bake, sautee, pickle and roast with a cucumber and turn it into the star instead of the understudy.
+You can bake, saute, pickle and roast with a cucumber and turn it into the star instead of the understudy.

 MOCK CRAB AND CUCUMBER STIR FRY (fish)

-Servings: 4 – 6
+4 to 6 servings

 - 2 large cucumbers, peeled, cut in half length wise and seeded

-3 tablespoons oil
+- 3 Tablespoons oil

-2 tablespoons minced fresh ginger
+- 2 Tablespoons minced fresh ginger

-1 teaspoon minced garlic
+- 1 teaspoon minced garlic

-1/4 cup green onions, sliced thin
+- 1/4 cup green onions, sliced thin

-- 1 to 1 1/2 pounds mock crab, cut into bite-size pieces
+- 1 to 1-1/2 lbs. mock crab, cut into bite-size pieces

-1 can sliced water chestnuts, drained
+- 1 can sliced water chestnuts, drained

-3 tablespoons white wine or vegetable broth
+- 3 Tablespoons white wine or vegetable broth

-2 tablespoons rice wine vinegar,
+- 2 Tablespoons rice wine vinegar,

-1 teaspoon cornstarch (or flour)
+- 1 teaspoon cornstarch (or flour)

-1/2 teaspoon sugar
+- 1/2 teaspoon sugar

-In a small saucepan combine the wine, vinegar, soy sauce, cornstarch and sugar.
+- In a small saucepan combine the wine, vinegar, soy sauce, cornstarch and sugar.
 Whisk to combine and bring to a boil.
 Then reduce to a simmer until it thickens.
 Remove from heat and set aside.

 - Place a wok or large saute pan over the fire and heat 1 tablespoon of oil.
 When the oil is hot, add the cucumbers, water chestnuts and 1 tablespoon of the ginger.
 Cook, stirring constantly, until the cucumber pieces are just cooked, about 3 minutes.
 Immediately remove them and place on the serving platter.

-- Add the last 2 tablespoons of oil into wok and let it heat for about 45 seconds.
+- Add the last 2 Tablespoons of oil into wok and let it heat for about 45 seconds.
 Add the garlic, 1 tablespoon ginger, green onions, and mock crab.
 Mix constantly while cooking and cook approximately 2 to 3 minutes.

 My files, source unknown.